UPC/ravada/docs/docs/advanced_settings.rst

     mysql> UPDATE vms set base_storage='pool_ssd' where id=1;
     mysql> UPDATE vms set clone_storage='pool_sata' where id=1;

+..
+Warning:: These change will apply to new virtual machines.
+Old virtual machines
+    have already the disk volumes defined and can't be easily changed.

 Chek free memory ( from v0.3 )
 ------------------------------